 The children complete each key stage with a high proficiency in each aspect of PE.
 Children are aware of the link between physical activity and good mental health and understand it's significance as part of a healthy lifestyle.
-The school achieves well in a number of sporting activities.
-The children frequently use the skills they have been taught in lessons when devising their own games at playtime, and choose to practice the games, develop fair rules and relish both in competition and teamwork.
+The children frequently use the skills they have been taught in lessons when devising their own games at playtime, and choose to practice the games, develop fair rules and relish both competition and teamwork.